petedavisdev/petedavis.dev/_notes/stackedit.md

 Markdown has long been the standard format for software documentation.
 Now, with the popularity JamStack, it is rapidly becoming the format of choice for writing all web content.
 In my case I wanted to easily convert notes into posts on my VuePress powered blog.

 ## Storing notes on GitHub
-I wanted to store my notes in GitHub.
+It makes sense to store your markdown notes in GitHub (or GitLab,

- - All the history and version control benefits of Git
+ - Get all the history and version control benefits of Git for your notes
  - GitHub shows .md files as fully-formatted web content.
  - That way I could keep notes in different repos alongside projects they related to, but I soon ran into a problem.